pkunz96/Scraping-Demo/README.md

 In practice, information on a particular insurance broker is distributed across a wide range of datasoruce.
 As pointed out above, each datatsource creates instances of Broker individually, which in turn might lead to a situation, in which

-* instances of broker representing the same entity must be matched,
+* instances of broker representing the same physical entity must be matched,
 * information must beaggregated
 * and conflicts must be resolved.